hurick/hurick/README.md

 My name is **Hurick Krügner** and I'm a brazilian **Frontend Software Engineer**.
 I am on the field professionally since 2014.
 Started in a small startup called **Kodame** and now I'm leading a team in a fintech called [**Live On**](https://liveonbaas.com).

-💼 Lead Frontend Engineer at [Live On](https://liveonbaas.com)
+💼 Lead Frontend Engineer at [**Live On**](https://liveonbaas.com)
 📚 I'm currently learning React Native and Node.js
-🌎 I always said *"This will be my open source year"* and never did it.
-In 2021 I'm starting to change this.
-⚡ Besides technology, I really love discussing Philosophy, especially Atheism and Nihilism.
+⚡ Besides technology, I really love discussing Philosophy, especially Atheism and Nihilism

 ### 💻 Tech Stack